hjhart/hjhart.blog/_posts/2014-05-27-keeping-up-with-sprout-wrap.markdown

 ---
 layout: post
 title: "Keeping up with Sprout-Wrap"
-summary: "Sprout-wrap has been a moving target lately, and has undergone some recent growing pains."
+excerpt: "Sprout-wrap has been a moving target lately, and has undergone some recent growing pains."
 comments: true
 ---